fbpx

 Table of contents:

-Unfortunately poor reading skills, and therefore poor learning skills is a reality for an alarming number of children.
-Dr. Reid Lyon states that approximately 20 to 30 percent of school-age children have difficulties learning to read.
 In an American study, the National Assessment Governing Board tested students nationwide and rated their reading abilities at four levels: Below Basic, Basic, Proficient, and Advanced.
 Thirty-eight percent of fourth-grade students were rated Below Basic.
-In the same study, only 31% of students were at or above the acceptable level of Proficient.
+In the same study, only 31 percent of students were at or above the acceptable Proficient level.

-Because reading is essential in life and making a living, reading difficulties at school can lead to great anxiety in parents and can have destructive emotional effects on children.
+Because reading is essential in life and making a living, reading difficulties at school can lead to great anxiety in parents and have destructive emotional effects on children.

-The signs of reading difficulties
+Signs of reading difficulties

-The signs below indicate that a child has a reading difficulty and therefore needs help:
+The signs below indicate that a child has a reading difficulty and, therefore, needs help:

-One of the most obvious tell-tale signs is reversals.
+• One of the most obvious tell-tale signs is reversals.
 Children with this kind of problem often confuse letters like b and d, either when reading or when writing, or they sometimes read (or write) words like “rat” for “tar,” or “won” for “now.”

-• Another sure sign is elisions — that is when a child sometimes reads or writes “cat” when the word is actually “cart.”
+• Another sure sign is elisions — that is, when a child sometimes reads or writes “cat” when the word is actually “cart.”

-• The child may try to sound out the letters of the word, but then be unable to say the correct word.
+• The child may try to sound out the letters of the word but then be unable to say the correct word.
 For example, they may sound the letters “c-a-t” but then say “cold.”

 • They may read or write the letters of a word in the wrong order, like “left” for “felt,” or the syllables in the wrong order, like “emeny” for “enemy,” or words in the wrong order, like “are there” for “there are.”

-• They may spell words as they sound, for example “rite” for “right.”
+• They may spell words as they sound, for example, “rite” for “right.”

-What causes reading difficulties
+What causes reading difficulties?

 The first rung